Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Conclusions

 \section{Conclusions}

-LOO-CV is a popular method for estimating the difference in the predictive performance between two models.
-The associated uncertainty in the estimation is often overlooked.
-The current popular ways of estimating the uncertainty may lead to poorly calibrated estimations of the uncertainty, underestimating the variability in particular.
-We discuss two methods of estimating the uncertainty, normal and Bayesian bootstrap approximation, and inspect their properties in Bayesian linear regression.
-We show that problematic problem settings include models with similar predictions (Scenario~1), model misspecification with outliers in the data (Scenario~2), and small data (Scenario~3).
+This paper is the first to thoroughly study the properties of uncertainty quantification in log-score LOO-CV predictive performance difference in the Bayesian setting.
+Well-calibrated uncertainty quantification for the predictive performance difference can also be used for computing the probability that one model has better predictive performance.
+We analyse normal and Bayesian bootstrap approximations to quantify the uncertainty and inspect their properties in Bayesian (simple, hierarchical, latent, basis function) linear regression.
+We show that problematic settings include models with similar predictions (Scenario~1), bad model misspecification with outliers in the data (Scenario~2), and small data (Scenario~3).